mojodojodev/mojodojo.dev/general/mojo_team_answers.md

 We care a huge amount about tooling, and will definitely be investing a lot here, the team member that built the Mojo LSP also built the MLIR LSP.

 ## Implementation Details
-### Are objects RefCounted?
-Not really just RefCounted (since that adds overhead), but analysis is performed to figure out the lifetime of objects and a call to the destructor is added after the last use.

 ### C++ and Mojo use at Modular
 There isn’t a simple answer here, it depends a lot on details.
 For example, the kernel library is all written in Mojo, because C++ is not expressive enough to do what we need.
 No auto tuning, capable but ungainly meta programming system, doesn’t talk to mlir.